 Imagine this scenario: You have a daughter who is addicted to hard drugs.
-You have known of the problem for some time and have had many talks with her but to no avail.
+You have known of the problem for some time and have had many talks with her, but to no avail.
 The problem is getting worse, as she is getting high almost daily.
 She is stealing from you to pay for her habit and may be into prostitution.
 You do not know what to do, and consider getting help.
-You research and find a nice rehab facility and hear it is a place celebrities go to get clean.
-You decide to send her there, all though the cost is near $30,000 for a month’s stay, and to pay for it; you have to take a second mortgage on your home.
-She attends the program and does well, but weeks upon returning home she begins to use.
+You research a nice rehab facility and hear that it’s where celebrities go to get clean.
+You decide to send her there, although the cost is nearly $30,000 for a month’s stay, and to pay for it, you have to take a second mortgage on your home.
+She attends the program and does well, but weeks after returning home, she begins to use.
 You are distraught and do not know what to do.
-Do you send her back to the rehab or go to another?
+Do you send her back to the rehab or go to another one?
 Are there other options besides rehab, and do they work?
-How do you help your daughter to get clean, without destroying your families financial future?
-This is a common scenario thousands of families.
+How do you help your daughter get clean without destroying your family’s financial future?
+This is a common scenario for thousands of families.
 If only there were a book parents could read describing rehab, and what to look for.
 Now there is Inside Rehab: The Surprising Truth about Addiction Treatment and how to get Help that Works, by Anne M. Fletcher.

 The Sad State of Addiction Treatment in America

 Anne Fletcher, M.S., R.D., decided to investigate the state of rehab in America.
 To do this, she visited numerous rehab centers across the United States to see what addiction treatment is like.
-In her visits, she talked with the Administrators, Counselors, and most importantly, some of the patients in these centers to give an overall balanced opinion.
+During her visits, she spoke with the Administrators, Counselors, and, most importantly, some of the patients at these centers to gain a balanced perspective.
 She found most rehabs use a 12 Step Model of Treatment, which involves the patient in group sessions discussing each of the twelve steps often used in Alcoholics Anonymous.
-The AA method of treatment is used in a vast majority of centers, even though there is little scientific evidence to back it up.
+The AA method of treatment is used in the vast majority of centers, despite little scientific evidence supporting it.
 For the most part, treatment consists of patients in group sessions, discussing the twelve steps, and the disease model of addiction.

-Patients are often taught they have no power over their addiction, and that they must follow AA or be doomed to a life of drugs.
+Patients are often taught they have no power over their addiction and that they must follow AA or be doomed to a life of drugs.
 Patients are always addicts for life and need to go to groups forever unless they fall back into addiction and drugs.
 This type of statement is common in rehab centers and is depressing and downright wrong.
-Also, Fletcher found most treatments are not individualized, and most patients receive the same treatment regardless of personality or problem.
-Patients rarely receive Individual time with a therapist or doctor, and at times group sessions are not lead by a qualified professional.
+Also, Fletcher found that most treatments are not individualized, and most patients receive the same treatment regardless of personality or problem.
+Patients rarely receive Individual time with a therapist or doctor, and at times, group sessions are not led by a qualified professional.

 Blind Leading the Blind

-Fletcher found many rehab centers employ professionals with little training.
-Most therapists in these centers had less than a Master’s Level in Psychology, with some with no formal training whatsoever.
-For many of the centers, Interns were providing much of the therapy, as they cost less than fully licensed professionals.
+Fletcher found that many rehab centers employ professionals with little training.
+Most therapists in these centers had less than a Master’s degree in Psychology, with some having no formal training whatsoever.
+At many centers, interns provided much of the therapy because they cost less than fully licensed professionals.
 Treating drug addiction requires vast knowledge and experience, and cannot be found without training and education.
 To hire a qualified professional is expensive, and most rehab centers cut costs as much as possible.

 No Science, Please

-When providing treatment, it pays to practice therapy that is scientifically verified to work.
-No one goes to the doctor to get a treatment that “might” work, however, this is the case for rehab centers.
-Few scientific studies have been done on efficacy on AA, and those who have cited success rates of 20-30%.
+When providing treatment, it pays to practice therapy that has been scientifically proven to work.
+No one goes to the doctor to get a treatment that “might” work; however, this is the case for rehab centers.
+Few scientific studies have been done on the efficacy of AA, and those that have cited success rates of 20-30%.
 Imagine going to the doctor, spending $30,000, for a treatment that might work 30% of the time.
 There are scientific treatments for addiction, including cognitive behavioral techniques, which are rarely used in rehab centers.
 The reason?
-Tradition, and money.
-AA has been around from the 1930’s and was the only model for drug treatment for many years.
+Tradition and money.
+AA has been around since the 1930’s and was the only model for drug treatment for many years.
 Professionals were trained in it before other theories came along, and would need time to retrain, which costs money.
-Fletcher found most places were not willing to spend the money on retraining their staff.
+Fletcher found that most places were not willing to spend the money on retraining their staff.
 Also, rehabs do not change treatment for specific cases, meaning someone can go to the same rehab center and receive the same treatment 5-10 times.

 There is Hope